 Although appellation laws allow for a small percentage of Chardonnay, Aligote, and Melon de Bourgogne to be added to wines labeled Cote de Brouilly, Gamay dominates, making up 99% of all vineyards.
-Gamay from this region is regarded as the most intense of Beaujolais.
+Gamay from this region is regarded as the most intense of Beaujolais Rouge.

 Cote de Brouilly can be described as bright crimson to deep purple with a medium to medium-plus body, lively iris, and fresh fruit aroma.
 A little cellaring adds to their elegance bringing forth more serious structure, minerality, and touches of spice.
 Standout producers include: Chateau Thivin, Domaine Jean-Claude Lapalu, Domaine de la Voute des Crozes, Domain des Terres Dorees and Potel Aviron.

-Situated on the south and southwest facing Beaujolais hills to the west of the Saone River is Morgon, the second-largest cru in the region at 2,745 acres (1,111 ha).
-The region comprises distinctive and vine challenging soil, including decomposing schist and granite with Paleolithic volcanic influence.
+Situated on the south and southwest facing hills to the west of the Saone River is Morgon, the second-largest cru in the region at 2,745 acres (1,111 ha).
+The area comprises distinctive and vine challenging soil, including decomposing schist and granite with Paleolithic volcanic influence.

-Pockets of heavy clay, sandy loams, and rich iron oxide with traces of manganese deposits contribute to a depth and aging capability so distinctive; it has been given its own verbiage “il Morganne.”
+Pockets of heavy clay, sandy loams, and rich iron oxide with traces of manganese deposits contribute to a remarkable depth and aging capability; it has been given its verbiage, “il Morganne.”
 The region is protected from the cold northern winds by the rolling hills to the west and benefits from the warm, arid winds of the east that aid in drying the soils after rain which helps protects the vines from various fungal diseases.
 Abundant sunshine moderated by the cooling Mediterranean influences develops the sugars and phenols while retaining acidity.

 Morgon wine often features ripe fruit aromas, fleshy and rustic texture with spicy notes, and a firm mineral-laden backbone.
 Notable producers include Domaine de Terres Dorees, Chamonard, Domaine Marcel Lapierre, Georges Descombes, Jules Chauvet, Jean-Paul Thevenet and Guy Breton